 I like to store them in 1 ½ cup measurements, which is equivalent to a 15-ounce can, as most recipes with black beans call for this amount.

 Pro tips for success

-- Soak them 12 hours or overnight to reduce cooking time
+~ Soak dry beans for 12 hours or overnight to reduce cooking time

 Black beans are an excellent source of fiber, protein, and folate.
 They are a low fat food that will keep you feeling full and satisfied.

 Once cooked, they have a mild taste and creamy texture that pair well with a number of different ingredients.
 They are often paired with herbs and spices found in Mexican, Spanish, and Caribbean dishes, but you’ll find recipes with black beans in many cuisines around the world.

 Dried beans need to be soaked before cooking if you plan to cook them on the stovetop.

 If you’re cooking them in a pressure cooker or slow cooker, it may not be necessary to soak them first, but it will cut down on cook time.